-Amended 6 March 1985 Amended 18 June 1994 Amended 12 June 2004 Amended 11 June 1988 Amended 10 June 1995 Amended 17 June 2006 Amended 16 June 1990 Amended 10 June 1995 Amended 16 June 2007 Amended 8 June 1991 Amended 14 June 1997 Amended 14 June 2008 Amended 13 June 1992 Amended 17 June 2000 Amended 18 June 2016 Amended 12 June 1993 Amended 15 June 2002 Amended 17 June 2017 Amended 18 November 1993 Amended 12 June 2004 Amended 16 June 2018 Amended 15 June 2019 Amended 18 June 2022 Amended 17 June 2023
+Amended 6 March 1985 Amended 18 June 1994 Amended 12 June 2004 Amended 11 June 1988 Amended 10 June 1995 Amended 17 June 2006 Amended 16 June 1990 Amended 10 June 1995 Amended 16 June 2007 Amended 8 June 1991 Amended 14 June 1997 Amended 14 June 2008 Amended 13 June 1992 Amended 17 June 2000 Amended 18 June 2016 Amended 12 June 1993 Amended 15 June 2002 Amended 17 June 2017 Amended 18 November 1993 Amended 12 June 2004 Amended 16 June 2018 Amended 15 June 2019 Amended 18 June 2022 Amended 17 June 2023 Amended 15 June 2024

-- I. Authority: This Ordinance is enacted in accordance with 12 MRSA § 6671. - II.
+I. Authority: This Ordinance is enacted in accordance with 12 MRSA § 6671.

+II.
 Purpose: To establish a shellfish conservation program for the Town of Georgetown which will ensure the protection and optimum utilization of shellfish resources within its limits.
-These goals will be achieved by means which may include: - A Licensing - B Limiting the number of shellfish harvesters - C Restricting the time and area where digging is permitted - D Limiting the minimum size of elams shellfish taken - E Limiting the amount of clams shellfish taken daily by a harvester - III.
+These goals will be achieved by means which may include:

+- A Licensing - B Limiting the number of shellfish harvesters - C Restricting the time and area where digging is permitted - D Limiting the minimum size of shellfish taken - E Limiting the amount of shellfish taken daily by a harvester

+III.
 Shellfish Conservation Committee: The shellfish conservation program for the Town of Georgetown will be administered by the Shellfish Conservation Committee, consisting of five or more members, of which one may be a non-resident of Georgetown, to be appointed by the Board of Selectmen for staggered three-year terms.
-The Committee's responsibilities include: - A Establishing annually, in conjunction with the Department of Marine Resources, the number and kind of shellfish digging licenses to be issued; - B Surveying each clamshellfish-producing area at least once each three years to establish size distribution and density and annually to estimate the status of the Town's shellfish resources: - C Submitting to the Board of Selectmen proposals for the expenditure of funds for the purpose of shellfish conservation; - D Keeping this Ordinance under review and making recommendations for its amendment; - E Securing and maintaining records of shellfish harvest from the Town's managed shellfish areas and closed areas that are conditionally opened by the Department of Marine Resources; - F Recommending conservation closures and openings to the Board of Selectmen in conjunction with the Area Biologist of the Department of Marine Resources;
+The Committee's responsibilities include:

+- A Establishing annually, in conjunction with the Department of Marine Resources, the number and kind of shellfish digging licenses to be issued; - B Surveying each shellfish-producing area at least once each three years to establish size distribution and density and annually to estimate the status of the Town's shellfish resources; - C Submitting to the Board of Selectmen proposals for the expenditure of funds for the purpose of shellfish conservation; - D Keeping this Ordinance under review and making recommendations for its amendment; - E Keeping the shellfish management plan under review each year to make sure it continues to reflect the goals and objectives of the shellfish committee; - EESceuring and maintaining records of shellfish harvest from the Town's managed shellfish areas and closed areas that are conditionally opened by the Department of Marine Resources;

-- G Identifying and qualifying shellfish conservation projects and determining yearly how many hours of conservation time applicants or license holders must complete to qualify for new licenses or license renewals; and - H Submitting an annual report to the Town and the Department of Marine Resources covering the above topics and all other committee activities.
+- GF Recommending conservation closures and openings to the Board of Selectmen in conjunction with the Area Biologist-Marine Resource Scientist of the Department of Marine Resources; - HGIdentifying and qualifying shellfish conservation projects and determining yearly how many hours of conservation time applicants or license holders must complete to qualify for new licenses or license renewals; and - [H Submitting an annual report to the Town and the Department of Marine Resources covering the above topics and all other committee activities.